L-Coates/MILQ-Denmark/README.md

 This script contains the code used to identify microbial genera correlations in the infant stool, across all visits, using NetCoMi.

 ### "predicting_morbidity_outcomes_from_alpha_diversity.R"
-This script contains the code used to determine if infant stool alpha diversity in visit 2 is predictive of infant diarrhea, fever, or vomitting in visits 3 and/or 4.
+This script contains the code used to determine if infant stool alpha diversity in visit 2 is predictive of infant diarrhea, fever, or vomiting in visits 3 and/or 4.
 Logistic regression models were generated and the performance of the models were assessed with confusion matrices and ROC AUC.

 ### "taxaHFE.commands.txt"
-These are the commands used with taxaHFE version 2.0 to identify taxa from visit 2 stool samples potentially associated with diarrhea, fever, or vomit in visit 3 and/or visit 4.
+These are the commands used with taxaHFE version 2.0 to identify taxa from visit 2 stool samples potentially associated with diarrhea, fever, or vomiting in visit 3 and/or visit 4.